 The trekking and hiking in Asia are fantastic.
 But unlike hitting the trails at home, Asia presents a few additional challenges that could ruin an otherwise excellent adventure.
 Knowing the fundamentals of hiking safety is key to keeping small situations from cascading into survival situations.

 From day hikes to overnight treks and volcano scrambles, you'll never run out of jungles and rainforests to explore in Southeast Asia's tropical climate.
 At higher elevations, Nepal and North India will get your heart pounding (literally) with unlimited adventure opportunities in the Himalayas.

 Wilderness experts agree: Survival scenarios are rarely triggered by a single catastrophic event.
 Bad situations are more often caused by a seemingly small sequence of things that go wrong at the same time.
 Being prepared—and knowing the real threats on your hike in Asia—are key.

 Not Getting Rescued

-In the event that the unthinkable happens, would anyone even know if you needed rescue?
-The "cavalry" will never come if they don't know you need them to come.
+In the event something unexpected and unthinkable happens, would anyone even know if you needed rescue?
+Your salvation may never come if they don't know you need them to come.

 Visit the parks office or tourism authority for a map; tell a ranger or someone in charge what time you expect to return.
-At the very least, tell the staff at your hotel or guest house about your adventure plans so that they can alert authorities if you fail to return.
+At the very least, tell the reception desk at your hotel or guest house about your adventure plans so they can alert authorities if you fail to return.

 02 of 10